skylight-hq/skylight.digital/_projects/ct_oec_website_redesign.md

     <li>
-      Makes it easier to search, navigate, and access critical information and resources &mdash; such as where to find high-quality childcare providers and how to become a licensed childcare provider &mdash; from a single, user-focused homepage
+      Makes it easier to search, navigate, and access critical information and resources — such as where to find high-quality childcare providers and how to become a licensed childcare provider — from a single, user-focused homepage
     </li>

     <li>